 Maududi says that sura 43 was revealed around the same time as suras 32, 40 and 42, when the pagan Quraysh of Mecca, the tribe from which Muhammad came, was plotting to kill him — he adds that Allah makes a reference to their secret plots in vv.
 79-80.

-Verses 9-12 then detail various signs of Allah’s power in the natural world, which are all signs for the unbelievers.
-Then verses 13-25 criticize the unbelievers for blindly following the religion of their fathers (vv.
+Allah then once again details various signs of his power in the natural world, which are all signs for the unbelievers (vv.
+9-12).
+Then in verses 13-25 he criticizes the unbelievers for blindly following the religion of their fathers (vv.
 23-24) and for suggesting that Allah has daughters, which they themselves are sorry to have (vv.
 16-17).
 This refers to the goddesses of the Quraysh, which Muhammad himself briefly acknowledged as “daughter of Allah,” and then reneged when he realized he had compromised his monotheistic message.
-This was the notorious “Satanic Verses” incident, which we’ll discuss in detail in sura 53.
+This was the notorious “Satanic Verses” incident, which has left more traces in sura 53.
 As for this passage: “Women,” explains Ibn Kathir, “are regarded as lacking something, which they make up for with jewelry and adornments from the time of childhood onwards, and when there is a dispute, they cannot speak up and defend themselves clearly, so how can this be attributed to Allah?”

 Abraham appears briefly (vv.
-26-28) to repeat the warning to unbelievers, and then verses 29-42 detail the ingratitude and self-delusion of the unbelievers: they think they’re rightly guided when in fact they’re under demonic influence (vv.
+26-28) to repeat the warning to unbelievers, and then Allah yet again in verses 29-42 details the ingratitude and self-delusion of the unbelievers: they think they’re rightly guided when in fact they”re under demonic influence (vv.
 36-37).
 Allah reassures Muhammad that the Qur’an is true and that he is on the right path (vv.
 43-45).
 Moses reappears in verses 46-56, with the parallels to Muhammad more transparent than ever: the unbelievers ridicule his signs (v.
 47) and call him a sorcerer (v.
 49); ultimately Allah punished them (v.
 55).

 Jesus then follows (verses 57-65), with affirmations that he was not divine (v.
 59), and that he shall return at the time of Judgment (v.
 61).
 In a hadith, Muhammad says that at that time Jesus will “break the cross, kill the pigs, and abolish the Jizya tax” that is mandated for Christians under Islamic rule.
 This means he will destroy Christianity and Islamize the world.
 Jesus also preached the oneness of Allah (vv.
 63-64), but his followers divided into warring sects (v.
 65).
 If Allah really had a son, Allah tells Muhammad to say he would be the first to worship him (v.
 81).

-Verses 66-88 then rehearse the delights of the Garden of Paradise and the pains of Hell.
+Allah then rehearses the delights of the Garden of Paradise and the pains of Hell (vv.
+66-88).
 The unbelievers will plead for it to end, but will be rebuffed (v.
 77).
 Islam is the truth, but the unbelievers hate the truth (v.
 78).
 Those whom they worship have no power (v.
 86); Muhammad should turn away from them, for they will know he was right soon enough (v.
 89).

-Then verses 34-59 repeat warnings to the unbelievers, recounting their scorn at the idea of the resurrection of the dead (v.
+Then Allah repeats warnings to the unbelievers (vv.
+34-59) , recounting their scorn at the idea of the resurrection of the dead (v.
 35); they will be destroyed (v.
 37).
 In hell the unbelievers will eat of the tree of Zaqqum, which will scald their insides (vv.
 43-46), while the righteous in Paradise will enjoy the company of “fair women with beautiful, big, and lustrous eyes” (v.
 54).

 Sura 45 continues in this vein.
 The Qur’an is from Allah (v.
 2); there are signs for the believers in the heavens and on earth (vv.
 3-6, 12-13).
 But the unbelievers mock the signs of Allah (v.
 9); hell awaits them (vv.
 10-11).
 The believers should forgive the unbelievers (v.
 14); however, Ibn Kathir explains that this was only a temporary provision: “Let the believers forgive the disbelievers and endure the harm that they direct against them.
 In the beginning of Islam, Muslims were ordered to observe patience in the face of the oppression of the idolaters and the People of the Scriptures so that their hearts may incline towards Islam.
 However, when the disbelievers persisted in stubbornness, Allah legislated for the believers to fight in Jihad.”